raymondji/commitstack/README.md

 ## Limitations

 - `git stack` requires maintaining linear commit histories in your feature branches to be able to infer stacks.
-Thus it's closely tied to `git rebase`, which seemed reasonable given that `git rebase --update-refs` is the native way of updating stacked branches in Git.
-However this means `git stack` is not compatible with `git merge` workflows (at least within feature branches, merging into `main` is no problem).
+Thus it's effectively tied to using `git rebase`, which seemed reasonable given that `git rebase --update-refs` is the native way of updating stacked branches in Git.
+However, this means `git stack` is not compatible with `git merge` workflows (at least within feature branches, merging into `main` is no problem).

 ## Installation